wp-plugins/bulk-delete/readme.txt

 ### Pro Addons

-The following are the list of pro addons that are currently available for purchase to add more features to the Plugin.
+The following are the popular pro addons that are available for purchase.
+The full list of [pro addons](http://bulkwp.com/addons/) is available at the plugin site.

 - **Delete posts by custom field** - Adds the ability to delete posts based on custom field.
-[More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-by-custom-field).
-[Buy now](http://sudarmuthu.com/out/buy-bulk-delete-custom-field-addon)
+[More details](http://bulkwp.com/addons/bulk-delete-posts-by-custom-field/).
 - **Delete posts by title** - Adds the ability to delete posts based on title.
-[More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-by-title).
-[Buy now](http://sudarmuthu.com/out/buy-bulk-delete-title-addon)
+[More details](http://bulkwp.com/addons/bulk-delete-posts-by-title/).
-- **Schedule auto delete of Posts by Categories** - Adds the ability to schedule auto delete of posts based on categories.
-[More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-schedule-categories).
-[Buy now](http://sudarmuthu.com/out/buy-bulk-delete-category-addon)
+- **Delete posts by duplicate title** - Adds the ability to delete posts based on duplicate title.
+[More details](http://bulkwp.com/addons/bulk-delete-posts-by-duplicate-title/).
-- **Schedule auto delete of Posts by Tags** - Adds the ability to schedule auto delete of posts based on tags.
-[More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-schedule-tags).
-[Buy now](http://sudarmuthu.com/out/buy-bulk-delete-tags-addon)
+- **Scheduler for deleting posts Category** - Adds the ability to schedule auto delete of posts based on category.
+[More details](http://bulkwp.com/addons/scheduler-for-deleting-posts-by-category/).
-- **Schedule auto delete of Posts by Custom Taxonomies** - Adds the ability to schedule auto delete of posts based on custom taxonomies.
-[More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-schedule-taxonomy).
-[Buy now](http://sudarmuthu.com/out/buy-bulk-delete-taxonomy-addon)
+- **Scheduler for deleting posts Tag** - Adds the ability to schedule auto delete of posts based on tag.
+[More details](http://bulkwp.com/addons/scheduler-for-deleting-posts-by-tag/).
-- **Schedule auto delete of Posts by Custom post types** - Adds the ability to schedule auto delete of posts based on custom post types.
-[More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-schedule-post-types).
-[Buy now](http://sudarmuthu.com/out/buy-bulk-delete-post-type-addon)
+- **Scheduler for deleting posts by Custom Taxonomy** - Adds the ability to schedule auto delete of posts based on custom taxonomy.
+[More details](http://bulkwp.com/addons/scheduler-for-deleting-posts-by-taxonomy/).
-- **Schedule auto delete of Pages** - Adds the ability to schedule auto delete of pages.
-[More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-schedule-pages).
-[Buy now](http://sudarmuthu.com/out/buy-bulk-delete-pages-addon)
+- **Scheduler for deleting posts by Custom post type** - Adds the ability to schedule auto delete of posts based on custom post type.
+[More details](http://bulkwp.com/addons/scheduler-for-deleting-posts-by-post-type/).
-- **Schedule auto delete of Posts by Post Status** - Adds the ability to schedule auto delete of posts based on post status like drafts, pending posts, scheduled posts etc. [More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-schedule-post-status).
-[Buy now](http://sudarmuthu.com/out/buy-bulk-delete-post-status-addon)
+- **Scheduler for deleting posts by Post Status** - Adds the ability to schedule auto delete of posts based on post status like drafts, pending posts, scheduled posts etc. [More details](http://bulkwp.com/addons/scheduler-for-deleting-posts-by-status/).
+- **Scheduler for deleting pages by status** - Adds the ability to schedule auto delete of pages based on status.
+[More details](http://bulkwp.com/addons/scheduler-for-deleting-pages-by-status/).
-- **Schedule auto delete of users by User Role** - Adds the ability to schedule auto delete of users based on user role.
-[More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-schedule-users-by-user-role).
-[Buy now](http://sudarmuthu.com/out/buy-bulk-delete-users-by-role-addon)
+- **Scheduler for deleting users by User Role** - Adds the ability to schedule auto delete of users based on user role.
+[More details](http://bulkwp.com/addons/scheduler-for-deleting-users-by-role/).

 ### Development